suurjaak/NightFall/README.md

 Using The Program
 -----------------

-NightFall stays in the system tray as a grey or orange moon icon, depending on being active, dimming the screen on command or according to the set schedule.
+NightFall stays in the system tray as a grey or orange moon icon, dimming the screen on command or according to set schedule (grey icon: dimming inactive, orange: dimming applied).

+Clicking the tray icon shows or hides the program window.
+Double-clicking the tray icon toggles dimming on or off.
+Right-clicking the tray icon opens options menu.

+Program window has tabs for managing the time schedule and startup, managing saved themes, and editing theme brightness and colour.
 Schedule can be set in quarter-hour steps.
 Applied theme can be suspended for a selected number of minutes.

-Double-clicking the tray icon toggles current colour theme on or off;
-on by schedule if schedule covers current time but is currently disabled.
-Single-clicking the tray icon shows or hides the options window.
-Right-clicking the tray icon opens options menu.

-Left-clicking on time schedule toggles time period on, right-clicking off, same for clicking and dragging.
+Using the 24h clock face in schedule tab:
+- left-click to toggle the quarter hour on
+- right-click to toggle the quarter hour off
+- left-click and drag to grow or shrink the selection
+- right-click and drag to clear selection
-Double-clicking on time schedule toggles an entire hour on or off.
+- double-click to toggle the entire hour on or off
+- right-double-click to toggle the entire hour off
-Scrolling the mouse wheel on time schedule grows or shrinks the current active section.
+- scroll mouse wheel to grow or shrink the selection
+- double-click on center to toggle dimming on or off

 Works under Windows, *might* work under Linux/OSX.

-If launching the program manually, `--start-minimized` command-line option will auto-hide the settings window initially.
+If launching the program manually, `--start-minimized` command-line option will auto-hide the program window.

 If using the source distribution, open a terminal to src-directory, and run `python -m nightfall`.